 - To bring education in art and design to the neighborhoods.

 - To inform young people about art and design career opportunities.

 2.2 What does the Community Outreach Camp consist of?

-- We will encourage each participating artists to explore their discipline with the local community youth, students and teachers through variety of components that may include workshop, classes, discussion, mentorship, rehearsals, performance.
+- We will encourage each participating artist to explore their discipline with the local community youth, students and teachers through a variety of components that may include workshops, classes, discussion, mentorship, rehearsals, performance.

 - Public art and neighborhood beautification, including installation art, performance, murals, video projection, public screening and art exhibits.

-- Each camp will have 2-5 artists from BAC (including international artists/ facilitator) and work with 15-25 local community participants.
+- Each camp will have 2-5 artists from BAC (including international artists/facilitators) and work with 15-25 local community participants.
 The first camp will take place in around May- Jun 2016 and the second in round September- October 2016

 3. International Exchange as a part of the project

 Cultural exchange, networking and international exposure is one of the main objectives of the project.
 Therefore, we highly appreciate the support for this particular part of the project by international funding partners and arts organizations who also want to represent their artists.